ClosetGeek-Git/Sword/README.md

 make instal
 ```

+Only tested on Ubuntu  but should workbon any *nix like OS.
 Currenlty creates a ring with max size of 16 nodes (0-15) to illustrate that it works correctly.
 This can be seen by executing `example.php` resulting with the following:
  ```
  Creating node '0' (0 total calls over Sword network) Creating node '1' (2 total calls over Sword network)